kchristin22/Blelloch_scan/README.md

-# Blelloch_scan
+# Benchmarks

-Implementation of Blelloch scan's along with a re-write of the second stage of the algorithm(down sweep) to perform the inclusive scan.
+To run the benchmarks of the two inclusive scan implementations, you need to have the `pyperf` package installed.
+After compiling and running the two programs, run the command:

+`pyperf compare_to output_inclusive.json output_blelloch.json --table`

+A table will appear with a comparison of the execution times.